skkwan/phase2-l1Calo-analyzer/README.md

    % git cms-init
    % git cms-checkout-topic -u cms-l1t-offline:phase2-l1t-integration-1252patch1
    % scram b -j 8
-   % # No longer need this command because my branch was added to the "phase2-l1t-integration-1252patch1" branch, but generally if you want s% omeone's changes that aren't, do: git cms-rebase-topic -u skkwan:devel-phase2egStandaloneBarrelEmulator
+   % # see n.b. below
    % git cms-addpkg L1Trigger/L1CaloTrigger
    % git cms-addpkg Configuration/Geometry
    % scram b -j 8
    ```
+   n.b.
+In general, if you want someone's changes that are not officially part of the cms-l1t-offline repo, at the step noted above, you would do `git cms-rebase-topic -u username:branchname`.
+For instance if you do some development and you need to pass it on to someone else, they should run `git cms-rebase-topic -u yourUsername:yourBranchName`.

    2. Set up the analyzer (to make n-tuples, plots, etc.)